 Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
 You will also undergo a physical exam.

-Before there are even symptoms of the disease, many patients undergo regular lung cancer screening in which one or more of the following imaging tests may be performed:
+Before there are even symptoms of the disease, eligible patients undergo regular lung cancer screening in which one or more of the following imaging tests may be performed:

 - Low-dose computed tomography (LDCT): CT scanning combines special x-ray equipment with sophisticated computers to produce multiple, cross-sectional images or pictures of the inside of the body.
 LDCT produces images of sufficient quality that may detect many lung diseases and abnormalities using up to 90 percent less ionizing radiation than a standard chest CT scan.